sunilabrahamindia/sunilabraham/media/facebook-features-community-hindu.md

 ---
 layout: default
-title: "In New Facebook Features, a Comeback for Community"
+title: "In New Facebook Features, A Comeback for Community"
 description: "A Hindu feature examining Facebook's launch of Groups and data download features, analyzing privacy implications and the platform's strategic response to emerging competition."
 categories: [Media mentions]
 date: 2010-10-10